Komal-kalyanraman/container_manager/README.md

 - **Open Source:**
   Licensed under the MIT License.

-## Architecture Documentation

-For a comprehensive overview of the system design, security, and extensibility, please see the [Architecture Documentation](docs/architecture/architecture.md).

 ## Security Architecture

 **Container Manager v0.7.0** introduces a robust security layer:

 - **AES-256-GCM and ChaCha20-Poly1305 encryption** are supported for all protocols.
   - Payloads are encrypted on the client side and decrypted transparently by the backend.
-  - D-Bus and MQTT clients use Base64 encoding for binary/encrypted payloads.
   - The backend auto-detects and decrypts encrypted payloads, regardless of protocol or data format (JSON or Protobuf).
-  - **Detection and decryption are handled in the executor layer** (see architecture), so all protocol handlers remain generic and agnostic to encryption.
+  - **Detection and decryption are handled in the executor layer**, so all protocol handlers remain generic and agnostic to encryption.
 - **Key management:**
-  - The AES and ChaCha20 keys are stored in a seperate folder outside App as `storage/security` as hex-encoded files:
+  - The AES and ChaCha20 keys are stored as hex-encoded files in `storage/security/`:
     - `storage/security/aes_key.txt` (64 hex chars, 32 bytes)
     - `storage/security/chacha20_key.txt` (64 hex chars, 32 bytes)
   - The backend loads the key at runtime from these files.
-  - For production, you may use environment variables or a secure key vault for even better security.
+  - For production, use environment variables or a secure key vault for even better security.
+- **Encryption detection:**
-  - The executor layer (see `executor/`) auto-detects whether the incoming payload is encrypted or not:
+  - The executor layer auto-detects whether the incoming payload is encrypted:
     - For JSON: If the payload is not valid JSON, it attempts decryption.
     - For Protobuf: If the payload cannot be parsed as a valid Protobuf message, it attempts decryption and then parses again.
   - This logic is protocol-agnostic and works for REST, MQTT, MQ, and D-Bus.

+### Sending Encrypted Payloads

+- **REST:** Send encrypted bytes directly as the request body with `Content-Type: application/octet-stream`.
+- **MQTT and D-Bus:**
+  Encrypted payloads must be **Base64-encoded** before sending.
+  The backend will automatically decode and decrypt.

-**Example: Encrypted JSON or Protobuf Request (Python)**
+#### Example: Encrypted JSON or Protobuf Request (Python)

 ```python
 from Crypto.Cipher import AES